cindykandie/financial-conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Give credit to everyone who inspired your codebase.
+- I would like to credit Cindy SHin for the amazing Behance design that my project is based off

-I would like to thank my coding partners, standup partner- Oshoke Lorenzo and every code reviewer
+- I would like to thank my coding partners, standup partners every code reviewer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>